onkelbeh/HomeAssistantRepository/README.md

 # Home Assistant Gentoo Overlay

+## New Main Ebuilds

+Since homeassistant-0.115.3 the **Main Ebuild** is released in 3 different stages of expansion, only *one* of them can be installed.
+These three only differ in the amount of USE Flags they hold.

+### `app-misc/homeassistant`

+This is the Ebuild we have since `0.97.0`, it currently holds **255** USE Flags.
+As soon as I know that at least one user is actively using a component, it will be added.
+These all compile fine, but some version conflicts could occure.

+### `app-misc/homeassistant-min`

+New Ebuild, generated for `0.115.3` and later, currently holds **37** USE Flags.
+These are the USE Flags I use in production myself.
+These all will compile fine and are extensively tested in every release.

+### `app-misc/homeassistant-full`

+This Ebuild contains USE Flags for all components available.
+Most components compile, but these are too many (for me) to run tests for all of them on a regular schedule.
+This will be tested from time to time.

+### Commons for all three Main Ebuilds

+Some core dependecies are pulled in from suggested USE Flags `(+)`.
+You should have a *good reason* to deselect suggested USE Flags.
+Other components are known to have issues, these are deselected `(-)` in the Ebuilds.
+Perhaps they compile, perhaps they run.
+For normal, they have dependencies which interfere with very common libraries.
+The suggest/deselect prefixes are the same in all three expansion stages.

+Best you will start using the `app-misc/homeassistant-min` Ebuild.
+If you have it running and your stuff is added, you should take a look in `/etc/homeassistant/deps`.
+This directory holds Home Assistants virtual environment.
+If you find anything there, you can:

+ 1. do nothing and let it live in the virtual environment (not suggested)
+ 2. install the missing dependency with `emerge -tav {dependency}`, emtpy `/etc/homeassistant/deps` and restart Home Assistant.
+If something still is missing, it will be downloaded and installed again in the virtual enviroment.
+Things you install this way will be recorded in `/var/lib/portage/world`.
+These modules will be maintained and updated by portage.
+ 3. If you get a big `/var/lib/portage/world`, you can choose to use a bigger Ebuild anytime.
+Remove the old one first.

 ## Breaking Change: many USE flags changed in 0.115.0

 Beginning with `0.115.0_beta10` many USE Flags have changed.